g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 In addition, the building tools can pre-process various tasks,,, such as converting [Sass](https://sass-lang.com/) or [Less](https://lesscss.org/) stylesheets to CSS automatically, which would require a lot of time and result in errors after that.
 They also have features for sophisticated improvements, including reducing file sizes through the elimination of irrelevant characters and empty spaces, as well as tree shaking that helps enhance performance via the removal of redundant code.

 ### Why integrate Lightning CSS with Build Tools?
 When you try to integrate Lightning CSS with build tools such as Webpack, Parcel, Gulp, or Rollup, it will bring more merit to the developers.
-Such tools are used to automatically carry out various duties like bundling and optimizing CSS documents, there is less manual work done, and this will help prevent errors caused when managing stylesheets on your own .
+Such tools are used to automatically carry out various duties like bundling and optimizing CSS documents, there is less manual work done, and this will help prevent errors caused when managing stylesheets on your own.

 On top of that, when building tools are used by software programmers, it becomes possible for them to make their cascading style sheets more modular, henceforth improving the ease with which they are organized within projects differing in size.
 Besides, incorporating tools such as Sass or Less enables advanced CSS characteristics and preprocessing capabilities while at the same time increasing productivity and maintainability.

 Moreover, build tools guarantee a uniform linkage of CSS code across all browsers by taking care of browser-specific glitches automatically and prefixing poly fills, hence cross-browser compatibility.
 When we incorporate Lightning CSS into our build tools, it makes sense for project budgeting; otherwise, it gains efficiency at the expense of time spent on individual tasks and doing them separately.

 ## Setting up Lightning CSS
 It is important to grasp the means of installation and fundamental application of this framework to effectively make use of Lightning CSS in one’s web development projects.
-Lightning CSS can be included in your project in two ways; through a Content Delivery Network ([CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) or [npm](https://www.npmjs.com/) (Node Package Manager) installation:
+Lightning CSS can be included in your project in two ways: through a Content Delivery Network ([CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) or [npm](https://www.npmjs.com/) (Node Package Manager) installation:

 ### Installation through CDN
  This technique entails accessing the Lightning CSS files straight from one’s CSS or HTML files without necessarily downloading them.
 This technique is straightforward and ideal for small projects or rapid prototyping, where simplicity is critical.
 In most cases, if you want to use Lightning CSS via a CDN, you simply link the CSS file either in your HTML or CSS file(s):